ray1729/rwgps-analysis/README.md

 Now navigate to Settings > Repository and expand the `Protected Branches` section.
 Verify that the `master` branch is protected, and has appropriate permissions.
 This is the branch we will deploy from.

+That's it!
+Now when you push to `master`, a Gitlab CI/CD pipeline will be triggered to update the function.